philanc/slua/src/luazen/README.md

-### luazen
+# luazen

-*(Note that luazen is available as a standalone C module for Lua at https://github.com/philanc/luazen)*

 Luazen is a small library with various encoding, compression and cryptographic functions.
 All the functions work on strings, there is no stream or chunked more complex interfaces.

+### Recent changes

+August-2018

+* Version 0.11 (hopefully the last API modification before v1.0).

+    - Blake2b API: removed the chunked interface ('init', 'update' and 'final' functions are combined in one 'blake2b' function).

+    - Morus API: switched parameters 'ad' and 'ninc' (homogenized API with Norx and XChacha).

+April-2018:

+* The current version is now v0.10.
+Please note that the library has undergone significant modifications since version 0.9, both implementation and API.
+Moving toward a good and hopefully stable API before tagging the v1.0.

+    - The former version v0.9 is available [here](https://github.com/philanc/luazen/tree/v0.9) or can be installed with  	luazen-0.9-1.rockspec.

+* Added *Morus*, a finalist (round 4) in the CAESAR competition for authenticated encryption.

+* The Gimli functions which briefly appeared here have been removed.

+March-2018: moving toward v0.10 - some significant changes:

+* The code has been reorganized to make it easier to build variants of the library with an "a la carte" selection of modules

+* Some functions have been renamed (see API below)

+* Added  (X)Chacha20-Poly1305 authenticated encryption with additional data (AEAD)

+* all the curve25519 functions are based on the tweetnacl implementation

+* The ed25519 signature functions use sha512 instead of blake2b hash

+August-2017

+* Added the amazing *BriefLZ* compression functions.

 ### Functions

+Compression functions include:
-The compression functions are based on the tiny **LZF** library (see references in the readme).
+- The tiny **LZF** library by  Marc Alexander Lehmann.
 It is not as efficient as gzip, but much smaller and very fast.

-Compression functions based on the amazing **BriefLZ** algorithm by Joergen Ibsen are also included.
-They are half as fast as LZF, but even smaller and with a much better compression ratio (better than gzip).
-They could completely replace LZF in future versions of luazen.
+- The amazing **BriefLZ** algorithm by Joergen Ibsen.
+It is a bit slower than LZF, but the code is even smaller and it achieves a much better compression ratio (better than gzip on some workloads).
+It could completely replace LZF in future versions of luazen.

-Endoding and decoding functions are provided for **base64** and **base58** (for base58, the BitCoin encoding alphabet is used)
+Endoding and decoding functions are provided for **base64** and **base58** (for base58, the BitCoin encoding alphabet is used).

 Cryptographic functions include:
 - **Morus**, a fast authenticated encryption algorithm with associated data (AEAD).
 Morus is a finalist (round 4) in the [CAESAR](http://competitions.cr.yp.to/caesar-submissions.html) competition.
 This is the Morus-1280 variant (160-byte state, 256 and 128-bit key, 128-bit nonce, optimized for 64-bit architectures).
 Its structure also makes it a very good fit for a [pure Lua implmentation](https://github.com/philanc/plc).
 - **(X)Chacha20-Poly1305** authenticated encryption with additional data (AEAD).
 - **Norx** authenticated encryption with additional data (AEAD) - this is the default 64-4-1 variant (256-bit key and nonce, 4 rounds)
 - **Blake2b**, **Sha512** cryptographic hash functions,
-- **Argon2i**, a modern key derivation function based on Blake2.
+- **Argon2i**, a modern key derivation function based on Blake2b.
 Like scrypt, it is designed to be expensive in both CPU and memory.
 - **Curve25519**-based key exchange and public key encryption,
-- **Ed25519**-based signature function.
+- **Ed25519**-based signature function

 Legacy cryptographic functions include **md5**,  and **rc4** (a config option allows to build luazen without the legacy functions)